Efficient Exploration of Chemical Kinetics: Summary

 \section{Summary}

-\epigraph{The purpose of computing is insight, not numbers.}{Richard Hamming} This thesis presents a multi-faceted investigation into the role of software representation as a primary driver of progress in computational science.
-The key contributions are summarized as follows:
+\epigraph{The purpose of computing is insight, not numbers.}{Richard Hamming} This dissertation presented a multi-faceted investigation into the role of computational representation as a primary driver of progress in chemical physics.
+We structured this inquiry around specific research objectives targeting relativistic electronic structure, software architecture, statistical benchmarking, and algorithmic efficiency.
+Here, we summarize the contributions against those initial goals.

-First, a high-order finite element solver, \texttt{featom}, was developed for relativistic atomic structure calculations.
-The success of this tool demonstrated that physical fidelity is achieved through a cascade of representations at the mathematical, numerical, and software levels.

-Second, a comprehensive modernization of the EON simulation package was undertaken.
-This foundational software engineering effort transformed the legacy code into a robust, modern platform.
-This architectural overhaul was a direct prerequisite for the development of novel scientific methods, including a high-performance client-server architecture for potential evaluation and a new hybrid Climbing Image Nudged Elastic Band (CI-NEB-MMF) algorithm.

-Third, a rigorous statistical methodology was applied to the benchmarking of transition-state search algorithms.
-Using a Bayesian generalized linear mixed-effects model, the performance of optimizers for the dimer method rotation phase was analyzed.
-This provided statistically robust evidence that the Conjugate Gradient (CG) algorithm is both more efficient and significantly more reliable than the commonly used L-BFGS optimizer for this task.

-Finally, the Optimal Transport Gaussian Process (OT-GP) framework was developed to solve the critical wall-time bottleneck in GP-accelerated saddle searches.
-By introducing a chemically-aware farthest-point sampling strategy for hyperparameter optimization and a suite of novel stability controls, the OT-GP method achieves a 96\% success rate and halves the wall-time-to-solution compared to its predecessors.
-This elevates GP-based acceleration from a promising but fragile technique into a robust and efficient tool for exploring complex chemical landscapes.
+We began by questioning whether a squared Hamiltonian formulation within a finite element framework could provide stability for all-electron relativistic calculations.
+Chapter \ref{sec:fem} validated this hypothesis.
+The \texttt{featom} solver, built upon a high-order \gls{fem} discretization of the squared Dirac operator, successfully eliminated spectral pollution.
+It achieves sub-second wall times for all-electron \gls{dft} calculations of heavy elements like Uranium, outperforming state-of-the-art shooting methods in the relativistic regime while avoiding the complexity of kinetic balance constraints.

+Subsequently, we investigated whether modernizing legacy software architectures could unlock novel scientific algorithms.
+Chapter \ref{sec:asp} demonstrated this through the complete refactoring of the EON suite.
+By decoupling the potential energy surface via a client-server architecture, we enabled the creation of the hybrid \gls{roneb} method.
+This algorithm reduces the computational cost of double-ended saddle searches by approximately 60\% compared to standard approaches, a gain achievable only through the flexibility of the redesigned state management system.
+In Chapter \ref{sec:gpjctc}, a C++ rewrite enabled the Cartesian coordinate based \gls{gpd} to compete with state of the art internal coordinate methods.

+To ensure these gains were robust, we sought to move beyond average-cost benchmarks and rigorously quantify algorithmic reliability.
+Chapter \ref{sec:brmsgp} applied Bayesian generalized linear mixed models to the Dimer method.
+This analysis overturned the conventional wisdom regarding rotational minimization, providing robust statistical evidence that the Conjugate Gradient optimizer offers superior reliability compared to \gls{lbfgs}.
+Furthermore, we quantified the high cost of quaternion-based rotation removal within EON, demonstrating that it incurs a significant computational penalty without a credible improvement in convergence success.